alpacahq/alpaca-py/docs/broker.rst

 Get All Positions
 ^^^^^^^^^^^^^^^^^

-You can retrieve all positions for a specific account using only the ``account_id``.
+You can retrieve all open positions for a specific account using only the ``account_id``.
+This will return a list of `Position` objects.

 .. code-block:: python